College of Agriculture & Natural Resources Career Services

 A career is more than a paycheck.
 It’s something fulfilling and meaningful.
 It takes a great deal of determination, extensive research, knowing how to study long hours, planning, and continuous development to turn dreams into reality.

-Find out more about turning majors into rewarding and fulfilling careers during the Agriculture Career Fair slated for Thursday, Oct.
-11 from 4:30 p.m. to 7:30 p.m., in the Kellogg Hotel and Conference Center.
+Find out more about turning majors into rewarding and fulfilling careers during several career fairs slated for CANR majors throughout the year:

 “This event is a great way for students to explore a variety of opportunities in agricultural- related jobs and receive hands-on experience in a changing industry,” said Jill Cords, career consultant for the College of Agriculture and Natural Resources (CANR).
 “Right now, the agricultural industry is dealing with a shortage of qualified people to fill positions.
 This is a great time to be an agriculture student looking for a job.”